Balance of Power – Normal and Hidden Divergences

 No, you are wrong!
 It is not an oscillator.
 It does not swing up and down with the price.
 It goes its own way, quite independent against the price movement.

-So how do we read the indicator?
+So how do we read the balance of power indicator?

 When BOP is above the zero line, it is showing systematic buying.